The Anatomy of a Gluten Free, Allergy Friendly Pancake

 For eggs on a Paleo diet, eggs are allowed.
 If you are egg free, a flax (meal) egg is a great substitute.
 As mentioned above, milk will be a 1:1 exchange.

-The flavor on a Paleo pancake can be just as creative as everyone else’s pancakes.
+The flavour on a Paleo pancake can be just as creative as everyone else’s pancakes.
 You can use items from your spice rack, fruit, coffee, 100% dark chocolate chips, and much more.

 Related Recipe: Paleo Pancakes

 The good news if you’re corn free: the basic rules of thumb all apply.
 The key in your case will be sourcing safe-for-you ingredients.
-We have a list of corn free products you can look into trying.
+I have a list of truly corn free products and brands you can look into trying.

-If you’re corn-lite, you’ll find this to be pretty easy.
-You won’t be able to purchase flour blends most likely, and will need corn free baking powder.
+If you can tolerate some corn derivatives, you’ll find this to be pretty easy.
+You most likely won’t be able to purchase flour blends, and will need to use corn free baking powder.

-For those of you who have a severe corn allergy, you will need to source super clean and brand specific items to create your pancakes.
+For those of you who have a severe corn allergy, you’ll need to source super clean and brand specific items to create your pancakes.
 Corn derivatives are everywhere in the food industry, so be very careful.

 Related Recipe: Zucchini Pancakes